olafk/controlpanel-documentation-docs/README.md

 brief summaries for topics - actual content should be authored in different places.

-As the plugin is available for Liferay 7.2 only, and only in english language currently, the only content offered is for exactly this setup: 7.2 and english.
+The plugin is available for Liferay 7.2 and 7.3.
+As both are quite similar, the 7.2 documentation has been carried over to 7.3.
+Where you see 7.2 documentation linked in 7.3, it's still applicable.
+But the documentation is being migrated from help.liferay.com to learn.liferay.com, and completely restructured in that process.
+Please help correcting the 7.2 links to 7.3 documentation from learn.liferay.com if you come across it.
+Also, please link community resources if you are aware of some.